jbcodeforce/openshift-studies/docs/faq.md

 ```

 This declaration will add two files (remoteapptoaccess.key, remoteapptoaccess.crt) under the `/client/path/inside/container/ssl` folder.
+If the SSL certs and keys are not in the default folder expected by the application, environment variables should specify the paths.

 ## What's new in OpeShift 4.6

 * installer: support disconnected env.

 Core:

 * remote worker nodes: need to be in the same subnetwork.
 Share the control plane / supervisor.
 Tolerant to disruption.
 * Full stack automation (Installer Provisioned Infrastructure) installation on bare metal
 * serverless eventing